 - If you’re asking people to change, they need to know specifically what they’re being asked to do differently, as well as how to do it.

 - For instance, if you’re introducing a new project management tool, thorough training sessions should be conducted to ensure employees understand exactly how to utilize it effectively.
 Allocate sufficient time for employees to familiarize themselves with the new tool, and provide necessary resources and support to ensure a smooth transition.
+Failing to do so can lead to uneven adoption rates and wasted time as employees struggle to find their own way forward.

 Additionally, it’s also important to facilitate communication among stakeholders and the employees closest to the work that’s going to be affected, and get their input from the start.
 Address concerns and questions promptly to reduce uncertainty and build trust among stakeholders.
 Incorporate their feedback to foster a sense of ownership, help them feel more invested in the change and enhance the chances of a successful implementation.